dmairs/botse/docs/battles/status-effects/fear.md

 :::tip[FAQ]
 **What are non-Combat skills?**

 All skills except the skill line called Combat that all adventurers have by default.
 So an enemy with Fear ignores all of its skills.
-And adventurer with Fear can only use their Combat skill line, no other skills.
+An adventurer with Fear can only use their Combat skill line, no other skills.

 <a href="https://support.chiptheorygames.com/support/solutions/articles/33000292468" target="_blank">Source</a>